Niko Kari: European Le Mans Series

 For the 2020 European Le Mans Series, Kari signed with EuroInternational, in the LMP3 class.
-They finished fourth overall in the category, with a 2nd, a 3rd, two 6th, and a 7th place finish during the year.
+They finished fourth overall in the category, with a second, a third, two sixths, and a seventh place finish during the year.

 Return to racing

 In 2022, following a year out of racing, Kari joined Jenzer Motorsport in FIA Formula 3, partnering Ido Cohen and fellow Finn William Alatalo for the opening Bahrain round.
 He finished the races in 26th and 14th, the former race was derailed by a puncture.
 Following Bahrain, however, he would be replaced by Federico Malvestiti.
 Kari ranked 30th in the standings overall.